 Camp Kitchen Tips

 - Coffee!: First things first, the coffee.
 After a good or not so good night camping with your toddler, you deserve a great cup of coffee.
-Instant coffee packs are easiest, for a car camping, I like to bring my french press and boil the water in a tea kettle.
+Instant coffee packs are easiest, for a car camping, I like to bring my stainless pour-over filter and boil water on our camp kitchen.
 Every camper has a luxury item, this is mine!

 - Pre-cook/chop/prep: To save yourself the time and stress of watching your toddler inch near the bright fire blaze or off into the woods while chopping veggies and shucking corn (also, bring that pack-n-play!), do as much of your chopping and prep work at home.
 Frozen meals in addition to being quick are great freezer packs for your cooler (think sloppy Joes, chili, meatballs, etc.).